 Places like these, in my experience, define a true adventure holiday, and this is why Ojuven or FootlooseCamps matter.
 This why this blog matters!

 Do you know any other such places that offer a tree-house experience in Himachal Pradesh?
 Let me know in the comments below!

-Here’s a vlog I made at Ojuven Resorts.
+Here’s a vlog I made at Ojuven Resort.
 Sadly, I lost my drone here: